benlk/espionage-parties/snowden/characters/bodyguard.md

 Personal history relevant to the party, and backstory.

-- You're a member of Dare Club, a daring club of adventurous people that's become quite the fad.
-When Dare Club members meet, they give each other sensible dares, and accept no new dares until they've completed the dare they received.
-They can dare other Dare Club members while dared, though.
+You've been stationed at this embassy for several years.
+You've got a good feel for the locals and a good working relationship with the local liasons.

 Positive relationships (at least one other character)

-- Secretly sleeping with Jamie Richards, the Veep's campaign chair: you're excellent partners
+- Secretly sleeping with Jamie Richards, the Charge d' Affaires: you're excellent partners
-- The Veep is a pretty good guy, you guess.
+- The Ambassador is a pretty good guy.

 Negative relationships (at least one other character)

+- The CIA Officer assigned to this embassy is a bit of a cold fish - they're never around and don't show up to anything related to that Agency

 Goals for the night:

-- Dare other Dare Club members, and complete your dares.
-- Protect the Vice President from all threats
+- Protect US Embassy personnel from all threats, foreign and domestic.
 - Express your romantic feelings towards the campaign chair in some way.

 Rumors about other characters:

 - A German wants to kill the Veep
-- Someone wants to sleep with the Veep
+- Someone wants to sleep with the Ambassador
-- Someone wants to sleep with the campaign chair (That's you!)
+- Someone wants to sleep with you!
 - The British reporter is a gossip and a flirt, and digging for dirt

 Plot-relevant props

+- use your phone to communicate with other bodyguards

-Short phrase describing their overriding thing to do in life:
+Short phrase describing their overriding thing to do in life: Protect your family